-Man smashes his weeks old $1m supercar
+Man smashes $1m supercar he'd only owned for weeks

-A man in Florida has wrecked a classic supercar he recently paid about $1m for at auction.
+A man in Florida has wrecked a classic supercar he recently paid about $1 million for at auction.

 According to US publication Road and Track, the 50-year-old driver from Florida had recently purchased the 2006 Ford GT in April at auction for $US704,000 ($998,000).